Canada’s horrific knife rampage over as last suspect dies

 Sanderson went into medical distress while in custody, Blackmore said.
 She said CPR was attempted on him before an ambulance arrived, and emergency medical personnel then took him to a hospital, where he was pronounced dead.

-Blackmore gave no details on the cause of death. ““I can’t speak to the specific manner of death.
-That’s going to be part of the autopsy that will be conducted,” she said.
+Blackmore gave no details on the cause of death.
+“I can’t speak to the specific manner of death,” she said.

 Video and photos from the scene showed a white SUV off to the side of the road with police cars all around.
 Air bags had deployed in the SUV.
 Some photos and video taken from a distance appeared to show Sanderson being frisked.